-Andrew McLennan formed Coconut Rough with Blam Blam Blam guitarist Mark Bell in 1983, fresh from stints on vocals with Pop Mechanix and The Swingers.
-The band quickly found top five chart success with ‘Sierra Leone’ — its infectious melody made it a classic bit of synth pop.
-“Sierra Leone, it’s cold in the desert tonight.”
+Fresh from stints on vocals with Pop Mechanix and The Swingers, Andrew McLennan (aka Andrew Snoid) formed Coconut Rough with Blam Blam Blam guitarist Mark Bell in 1983.
+The band quickly found top five chart success with ‘Sierra Leone’ — its infectious melody and keyboards made it a classic piece of synth pop: “Sierra Leone, it’s cold in the desert tonight".
 But the song's overwhelming popularity became an albatross around the band's neck.
-In 1986 McLennan rejoined Pop Mechanix; Bell went on to play for Big Sideways and write for NZ Musician.
+In 1986 McLennan rejoined Pop Mechanix, before spending a long period outside of music.
+Bell went on to play for Big Sideways, and write for NZ Musician.

 'Sierra Leone' was one of those songs that quickly stood out from the pack.
 Andrew McLennan's synth-pop track won his new band Coconut Rough a deal with Mushroom Records, then became a runaway hit in 1983.
 The video, slick for the time, features bright colours, a running motif, and African imagery.
 But the pressure of being in demand for a single song became an albatross around the band's neck.
 As McLennan told website AudioCulture, "‘Sierra Leone’ became the only song from our repertoire that people wanted to hear and no matter what we did we couldn’t follow it up."